truongnv456/Text-Summarization-with-NLP/README.md

 ### Potential Use Cases:
 This dataset can be utilized to train and evaluate models for text summarization tasks in a conversational context.
 It can be valuable for tasks such as chatbot response generation, conversation compression, and dialogue summarization.

-## Dataset 2: Task Extraction
+## Dataset 2: Task Summarization Extraction
 ### Description:
-Dataset 2 is focused on task extraction from dialogues.
+Dataset 2 is focused on task summarization extraction from dialogues.
 It consists of conversations involving one or more participants discussing various tasks, activities, or to-do items.
 The dataset includes annotations for the specific tasks mentioned within the dialogues.

 ### Potential Use Cases:
-Researchers and developers can leverage this dataset to build models for task extraction and understanding in conversational data.
+Researchers and developers can leverage this dataset to build models for task summarization extraction and understanding in conversational data.
 Applications of this dataset include virtual assistants capable of extracting actionable tasks from user conversations and task-oriented dialogue systems.

 ## Dataset 3: Named Entity Extraction for Tasks
 ### Description: